JordaoGustavo/simple-elastic-search-cluster/README.md

     docker compose up -d

-and :tada:, your cluster is done
+and :tada: your cluster is done